Faculty information

 What does the Sustainability Designated application process look like?
 Initial vetting of SD courses will be performed by a subgroup of faculty members on the COCC Sustainability Committee.
 Final approval will then be granted by the Curriculum Committee as part of the annual review process.
 Here are the individual steps to take:

-• Once approved by the Sustainability Committee, you will then need to make the necessary changes to your course via the Courseleaf CIM platform and submit it to the Curriculum Committee workflow.
-Course updates are due to the Curriculum Committee by December 15th.
-Once approved by the Curriculum Committee, your course will be added to the SD list for the following academic year.
+• Once approved by the Sustainability Committee, you will then need to make the necessary changes to your course via the Courseleaf CIM platform and submit it to the Curriculum Committee workflow for final approval.
+Deadline: November 20th.

 • In order to ensure long-term adherence to the sustainability learning outcomes and assessment activities associated with SD courses, the Sustainability Committee will require faculty to re-submit a current syllabus or Courseleaf summary every five years or after significant curriculum changes are made (whichever comes first).
 If no curriculum changes are made, these periodic reviews will not require Curriculum Committee approval.